Originally published 5/3/2017. Updated 3/25/2019.

 When people think about castles, they don’t think about Ohio.
-Most would picture crumbling medieval castles of the English Countryside, or perhaps the stunning chateaus of 1700’s France.
+Most would picture crumbling medieval castles of the English Countryside, or perhaps the stunning chateaus of 18th century France.

 Although Ohio’s castles weren’t built centuries ago, they are still marvelous in their own right.
 While some were created simply as tourist attractions, several were built out of curiosity and ingenuity.
 All of these castles are within a 3-hour drive of the capital city, which means it’s time to get your road trip on!

 Construction on Chateau Laroche, aka Loveland Castle, began in 1929.
 World War I veteran and medievalist Harry D. Andrews was so inspired by his time in France during the war, that when he returned to Loveland, Ohio, he decided to build his own castle.
 He spent nearly 50 years constructing Chateau Laroche, and when he died, he gifted it to his Boy Scout troop, the Knights of the Golden Trail.

 Squire’s Castle was built in the 1890s, by oil tycoon, Fergus Squire.
 Initially intended as a gate house to a much larger estate, Squire sold the property before the estate could be built.
 Now owned by the Cleveland Metroparks, the castle is free and open to the public.

 Built by French Hugenot immigrants, the Piatt Castles are some of the most well known chateus in Ohio.
 Mac-A-Cheek, built by Abram Piatt was completed in 1871.
 Though it is slightly smaller than Mac-O-Chee, its secluded grounds give it an air of mystery.